Wilzzu/botBob/README.md

   - Admin ID's
   - Timeout lengths and vote durations
   - Custom responses and rare messages
-  - Rapid API URL and host
+  - OpenAI and Rapid API configurations

 - `languages.json` file contains every string the bot uses and their translations:
   - Languages
   - Command names and descriptions
   - Activities
-  - AI Prompt
+  - AI Prompts
   - Error messages

 ### Enabling features

 - To enable MongoDB, set the `useMongoDB` field to `true` in `config.json`.
+- To enable OpenAI weather news AI integration, set the `enableNews` field to `true`.
-- To enable Rapid API AI integration, set the `aiResponses` field to `true` in `config.json`.
+- To enable Rapid API timeout response AI integration, set the `aiResponses` field to `true`.

 > [!IMPORTANT]
 > When enabling these features, make sure their [environment variables](#environment-variables) are set in the `.env` file or are passed to `docker run`.